 PAMS Method of Measurement - The DEP employs gas chromotography techniques using flame ionization detectors to measure ambient levels of VOCs.
-The term VOCs refers to gaseous aliphatic and aromatic nonmethane organic compounds that have a vapor pressure greater than 0.14 Hg at 25°C, and generally have a carbon number in the range of two to twelve.
+The term VOCs refers to gaseous aliphatic and aromatic nonmethane organic compounds that have a vapor pressure greater than 0.14 inches of mercury at 25°C, and generally have a carbon number in the range of two to twelve.